-Changed in version 4.10-1: Since Weblate 4.10-1, the Docker container uses Django 4.0 what requires PostgreSQL 10 or newer, please upgrade it prior to upgrading Weblate.
-See Upgrade from 4.9 to 4.10 and Upgrading PostgreSQL container.
+Changed in version 4.17-1: Since Weblate 4.17-1, the Docker container uses Django 4.2 what requires PostgreSQL 12 or newer, please upgrade it prior to upgrading Weblate.
+See Upgrading PostgreSQL container.

 You can do this by sticking with the existing docker-compose and just pull the latest images and then restart: